 Anthurium plants are wonderful creations of Mother Nature.
 And the Anthurium magnificum isn’t an exception.

-They are related to Philodendrons and originate from warmer climates, particularly South America.
+They are related to Philodendrons and originate from warmer climates, particularly in South America.

 This Anthurium plant has large leather-like leaves.
 They’re a lush dark green with bright white contrasting veins.
 Some leaves even turn a coppery color that shines in the light.

-We’ll walk you through the steps of propagation and share the most common problems you might come across.
+I’ll walk you through the propagation steps and share the most common problems you might encounter.

 Anthurium Magnificum Plant Care